mariosimic79/NotAnotherInstagramClone/readme.md

 * user interface

 ##How to use
 Public gallery is the index page.
-For the admin part you have to use _/login_ url which will lead to login page. **Username** and **password** are both admin.
+For the admin part you have to use _/login_ url which will lead to login page. **Username** and **password** are both **admin**.
 After login you will be transfered to the admin library where you can see public and private photos and you can upload new ones by clicking on _Upload_ button.
 Logout and search currently **don't** work.